Prelude to the Russian invasion of Ukraine: Ukrainian defences

 In preparation for a possible renewed Russian invasion, the Ukrainian Ground Forces announced a meeting in April 2021 regarding territorial defences to strengthen and protect the nation's borders and critical facilities, and to combat sabotage and reconnaissance groups in southern Ukraine.
 During the same month, Zelenskyy visited Ukrainian defensive positions in Donbas.
 According to Russia, Ukraine deployed 125,000 troops to the Donbas conflict zone in December 2021.

 The United States estimated in December 2021 that Russia could assemble over 175,000 troops to invade Ukraine.
-Oleksii Reznikov, Ukrainian Minister of Defense, stated that "we have 250,000 official [...] members of our army.
+Oleksii Reznikov, Ukrainian Minister of Defence, stated that "we have 250,000 official [...] members of our army.
 Plus, I said 400,000 veterans and 200,000 reservists.
-175,000 (is) not enough to go to Ukraine."
+175,000 [is] not enough to go to Ukraine."
 Reznikov claimed that Russia could launch a large-scale attack on Ukraine in late-January 2022.

-Ukraine's Territorial Defense Forces (the reserve component of the Ground Forces established after the 2014 conflict) recruited additional citizens and trained them in urban guerrilla tactics and firearms use.
+Ukraine's Territorial Defence Forces (the reserve component of the Ground Forces established after the 2014 conflict) recruited additional citizens and trained them in urban guerrilla tactics and firearms use.
 Such insurgency tactics, as reported by The New York Times, could support a resistance movement if the Russian military were able to overwhelm the Ukrainian military.
-Andrii Zahorodniuk, former Ukrainian Minister of Defense, wrote in January that in the case of a Russian invasion, the Russian forces would likely destroy "key elements of the country's military infrastructure" and will be able to "advance deep into Ukrainian territory", but would face difficulty in securing it.
+Andrii Zahorodniuk, former Ukrainian Minister of Defence, wrote in January that in the case of a Russian invasion, the Russian forces would likely destroy "key elements of the country's military infrastructure" and will be able to "advance deep into Ukrainian territory", but would face difficulty in securing it.
 Zahorodniuk further stated, "Russian occupation forces will face highly motivated opponents fighting in familiar surroundings."